 \section{Abstract}

 Neural audio codecs are foundational to speech language models.
 It is expected to have a low frame rate and decoupled semantic and acoustic information.
 A lower frame rate codec can reduce the computational cost of speech language models by shortening the sequence length.
 Recent studies have developed 12.5Hz low-frame-rate audio codecs, but even lower frame rate codecs remain underexplored.
-We find that a major challenge for very low frame rates loses much semantic information.
+We find that pushing existing audio codecs to very low frame rates loses much semantic information.
 We suggest that low-frame-rate codecs' limitations are in both insufficient semantic decoupling and insufficient time resolution at capturing transient phonetic details.
-This paper introduces \textbf{\methodname} to address this limitation. \methodname improves semantic preservation with a \textbf{dynamic frame rate} approach and introduces a novel architecture featuring an \textbf{ASR feature-assisted dual stream} encoding and Transformer bottlenecks.
+This paper introduces \textbf{\methodname} to address these limitations. \methodname improves semantic preservation with a \textbf{dynamic frame rate} approach and introduces a novel architecture featuring an \textbf{ASR feature-assisted dual stream} encoding and Transformer bottlenecks.
 With dynamic frame rates, it uses less frames at information-sparse regions through adaptively merging semantically similar frames.
 A dynamic frame rate also allows \methodname to support inference-time \textbf{controllable frame rates} between 3Hz and 12.5Hz.
 Experiments on \textbf{6.25Hz, 8.3Hz and 12.5Hz} average frame rates confirm that \methodname excels over baseline systems in semantic information preservation and delivers a high audio reconstruction quality.
 We also validate the effectiveness of \methodname in language model-based TTS.
-Demos are available at: \url{https://flexicodec.github.io}.
+Audio demos are available at: \url{https://flexicodec.github.io}.
 Code is available at: \url{https://github.com/amphionteam/flexicodec}.